 I started by saying I was going to blog once per week.
 I am not a "blogger" in that that's the way I make my living, so I didn't see a reason to blog several times per week.
-As the months have gone by, a schedule of once per week has proven to be the perfect commitment for me.
+As the months and now years have gone by, a schedule of every other week has proven to be the perfect commitment for me.
 It keeps me on track, accountable, but not overwhelmed.
 So how do blogging and social media overlap?

-I tell all of my social media clients one main thing when I meet with them for a consultation: Social Media serves brand awareness and affinity - not direct sales.
+I tell all of my clients one main thing when I meet with them for a consultation: Social Media and Digital Marketing serves brand awareness and affinity - not direct sales.

 Its purpose is to drive people to what you own - your website and email list.
 Most potential customers need to be touched 6-7 times by your content before they are ready to buy - which is readily accomplished with great social media posts.